 Some diagnostic tests we recommend for our senior patients include blood tests and urinalysis to check for early signs of problems such as kidney disease or diabetes.

 Geriatric care for pets also includes a more proactive approach to keeping your dog or cat comfortable as age-related issues such as joint pain become more common.
 If you have a senior pet, ask your vet how often you should bring your pet in for a routine exam.

 Exotic pets are unique species.
-From birds to guinea pigs, hamsters, turtles, lizards, and snakes, our vets at East Orlando Animal Hospital care for a range of these special animals.
 Your vet can determine how frequently they'll need to see your exotic pet - if they are very young, in their senior years (5 or more years of age, depending on the animal), or experiencing health issues, they may recommend a twice-yearly visit or more.

 During your pet's initial wellness consultation - which should be booked shortly after you adopt them - the veterinarian will complete a comprehensive physical examination and review your animal's nutrition and housing needs with you.

 Many veterinarians strive to make preventive care more affordable for their clients by offering Wellness Plans.

 At East Orlando Animal Hospital we offer Wellness Plans for dogs and cats of all breeds and sizes to help make your pet's routine healthcare easier on your wallet.
 With our Wellness Plans, we bundle all the preventive services your pet needs to stay healthy including routine exams, vaccinations, parasite prevention, and more.
 Then we give you an affordable monthly payment plan to help you save money and manage your budget.